Here are the answers to some of the most Frequently Asked

 Q. How much can I gift per year and is it deductible?

-A. This amount is $14,000 per year per recipient.
+A. Starting in 2018, this amount is $15,000 per year per recipient.
 This is a commonly used estate planning technique to reduce one's estate as he or she gets older.
 The gift is not deductible by the donor nor is it taxable to the recipient.
 A married couple will often gift $26,000 per year to a recipient, commonly a son or daughter.

 Q. What is an "Education IRA"?